100% Client-Side Processing

 Can I format JavaScript objects?

 This tool works with valid JSON.
 If you have JavaScript object syntax (like unquoted keys or trailing commas), you'll need to convert it to valid JSON first.
-Some tools can help convert JavaScript objects to JSON.

 Does formatting change the data?